-- Supporting district leadership through the Blueprint for a cohesive, integrated district plan of professional development to deepen implementation of evidence-based educational practices - Assisting with identifying ways of embedding evidence-based educational practices within district need and context - Creating, identifying, and providing coaching on DCI Practices
+- Supporting district leadership through the Blueprint for a cohesive, integrated district plan of Professional Development to deepen implementation of evidence-based educational practices - Assisting with identifying ways of embedding evidence-based educational practices within district need and context - Creating, identifying, and providing coaching on DCI Practices

-Districts are grouped by cadre with other districts in the same Implementation Zone, allowing for greater consistency of support, problem solving, and the opportunity to share with each other both successes and struggles alike.
+Districts are grouped by cadre with other districts in the same Implementation Zone, allowing for greater consistency of support, problem solving, and the opportunity to share both successes and struggles alike.

 A CST Facilitator provides leadership for the cadre and the Coaching Support Team.
 In addition to the relationship with the CST Facilitator, each district in the cadre will be assigned a mini-team of consultants.
 This mini-team is chosen based on the unique needs of a district and provides consistency of relationships from previous years (when possible) and the necessary expertise for a given district.
-These teams can change as a district evolves and their focus changes.
+Make-up of these teams can be adjusted as a district evolves and their focus changes.

 Implementation Specialists focus on onboarding new districts and communicating with current districts if extra support is needed.
-The onboarding includes the following.
+The onboarding process includes the following.